NarendraYanda/capstone-project/Week1/README_v3.md

 # PDF and Table Extraction with OCR and NLP Pipeline

-This repository contains a Python pipeline for extracting text, tables, and performing Natural Language Processing (NLP) on PDF files.
-It combines Optical Character Recognition (OCR) and PDF-specific tools to extract structured data, such as tables, while retaining important contextual information surrounding the tables.

 ## Features
 - **Text and Table Extraction**: Extracts text from PDFs using `pdfplumber` and tables using `tabula-py`.